icerpc/icerpc-docs/pages/docs/slice/language-guide/operation.md

 The tag numbers and tag semantics are described above in [tagged parameter](#tagged-parameter).

-When an operation returns a single value, this return value can be tagged.
+When an operation returns a single type, this return type can be tagged.
 For example:

 ```slice
 // returns a tagged string